krishnan793/PlymouthTheme-Cat/README.md

 Now reboot.

 If you want to install this on < Ubuntu 16.04, change the path from /usr/share/plymouth to /lib/plymouth/ .
-You need to do this on the eionix-cat.plymouth file also.
+You need to do this on the PlymouthTheme-Cat.plymouth file also.